-- The size of the campervan: You want to make sure that you have a little space inside to move around and also hang things up if they need to dry.
-I would recommend taking advantage of the cheaper prices to upgrade a little.
+- The size of the campervan: You want to ensure that you have a little space inside to move around and hang things up if they need to dry.
+I would recommend taking advantage of the lower prices to upgrade a little.

-- A self contained van will make things a lot more comfortable.
-A self contained van comes with it’s own little cassette toilet.
+- A self-contained van will make things a lot more comfortable.
+A self-contained van comes with its little cassette toilet.
 This means that you can pee at night without having to go outside.
-There are other benefits to having a self contained van and I’ve outlined them all in this article for you
+There are other benefits to having a self-contained van; I’ve outlined them in this article.

-- Heating is not a 100% requirement, there are other things you can do to be warm, but it’s useful.
+- Heating is not a 100% requirement; you can do other things to be warm, but it’s worthwhile.
 Not all campervans come with heating.
-Some may have heating in the drivers cabin but not the main cabin at the back.
+Some may have heating in the driver’s cabin but not the main cabin at the back.

-Don’t hire a campervan until you’re read our article on how to choose the best campervan for your needs!
+Don’t hire a campervan until you’ve read our article on how to choose the best campervan for your needs!

 What to look for in a hire company when hiring a winter campervan

-What type of extra’s are included when hiring a winter campervan?
+What types of extras are included when hiring a winter campervan?

-You’re going to be travelling in the winter, right?
+You’re going to be travelling in the winter.
 So it would be great to get some freebies included to help you survive the cold.
-Travellers Autobarn for example offer free additional heaters, hot water bottles and sleeping bags with all winter hires.
+Travellers Autobarn, for example, offers free additional heaters, hot water bottles, and sleeping bags with all winter hires.

 Spaceship Campervan Rentals offer an add-on ‘Winter Warmer Pack’.
-They occasionally offer it for free although if you have to pay it is about $50NZD (at the time of writing)
+They occasionally provide it for free, although if you have to pay, it is about $50NZD (at the time of writing)

 Snow chains and winter tires

-If you plan on driving in the mountain regions of the South Island you will need snow chains.
-You’ll want to ask how much these are to hire.
+If you plan on driving in the mountain regions of the South Island, you will need snow chains.
+First, you’ll want to ask how much these are to hire.
 If you’re not experienced with snow chains, you’ll also want to ask for a demonstration.
 No point having them if you can’t put them on!
-Check if you have winter tires on the car.
+Next, check if you have winter tires on the car.

 Is the campervan insulated?

-Ideally you want a campervan that is designed and insulated for winter weather.
+Ideally, you want a campervan that is designed and insulated for winter weather.
 If you don’t get one, it’s not the end of the world, but you’ll need to get creative with covering your walls and floor.
 You may end up doing this anyway.
-We usually purchase a couple of very cheap small rugs and cut them to fit the floorspace.
-It really helps if you’re not standing on cold floors.
+We usually purchase a few cheap small rugs and cut them to fit the floor space.
+It helps if you’re not standing on cold floors.

 Driving a campervan in New Zealand in winter

-Campervanning New Zealand in winter can be treacherous in some places due to snow and ice.
-In general, road conditions in New Zealand are really good, so as long as you take it slowly you should be fine.
+Campervanning New Zealand in winter can be treacherous due to snow and ice.
+In general, road conditions in New Zealand are excellent, so as long as you take it slowly, you should be fine.
 Make sure you have snow chains (and you know how to fit them) if you plan on going to the more mountainous areas of the South Island.